The 10 Best Gifts Money Can Buy

 This is not a joke.
-I actually think getting someone a bar of gold is a wicked cool gift and also a great teaching investment.
-A 1-ounce bar will set you back about $1,300, but a graham goes for about $50 these days.
-Show the recipient how to track the price of gold for fun times.
+I actually think getting someone a bar of gold is a wicked cool gift and also a great teaching tool.
+A 1-ounce bar will set you back about $1,300, but a gram goes for about $50 these days.
+Show the recipient how to track the price of gold for a valuable investing lesson.

 Show someone you care about making the world a better place and make a donation in their name to a cause you think they will care about.
 I like the Purple Purse foundation that helps women get out of financially abusive relationships.
 Plus, your donation is tax deductible.